ishtardsama/ROOT/README.md

 # About the project

-**ROOT** is a low-power, Wi-Fi-enabled sensor node designed to easily monitor the health of your plants.
+**ROOT** is a Wi-Fi-enabled sensor node designed to easily monitor the health of your plants.
 Built on the **XIAO ESP32-C3**, it tracks soil moisture and ambient light levels, sending real-time data to a mobile dashboard via WiFi.

 # Built with
 * [![Flutter][Flutter.dev]][Flutter-url]